Redcat468/SMBwebguy/README.md

 ## Features

 - User authentication
-- Configure SMB servers
+- Each user can configure their own set of credentials on SMB servers
-- List available shares on all configured servers
+- List available shares on all configured servers for a user
 - Mount and unmount shares on logical letters
 - Configure, save and load a default drive mapping preset